javl/T440p/README.md

 In this repo I'll be keeping track of the scripts / methods I've used to get Debian (currently Buster) to work properly on my Lenovo Thinkpad T440p.

-This repo is primaraly meant for myself, so things might be outdated, weird or broken.
+This repo is  primarily meant for myself, so things might be weird, outdated or broken.

-My username is javl, so you will need to replace this with your user name to have them point to the right places.
+Also, many scripts use a hardcoded username (javl in my case) so you will need to replace these with your own user name to have them point to the right places.

 The following index is not complete, so you might want to browse the repo itself.
 * [Automatically running xrandr when (un)docking](https://github.com/javl/T440p/blob/master/dockingstation.md)